 • We actively celebrate and recognise a range of events to raise awareness and encourage support.
 This includes Pride, International Women’s Day, International Men’s Day, Black History Month, International Day for People with Disabilities and Mental Health awareness week.

-• We are very proud of our partnerships with external organisations who continue to both support and challenge us.
+• We have partnered with external organisations who continue to support and challenge us to ensure we continue to develop our inclusive culture.
 Stonewall, Investing in Ethnicity, Business Disability Forum, Working Families, and MIND to name but a few.

 • We offer 26 weeks full paid maternity cover and have recently introduced support for those taking fertility treatment and additional leave if their baby is born premature.
 We also offer all of our employees an additional 5 days family care leave, for those emergencies that we just cannot plan for or when emotionally we need to take some time away.